jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

 kubectl apply -k kustomize/keycloak
 ```

 Kubernetes will detect the changes and begin to deploy a new Keycloak Pod.
-When it is completed, Keycloak will now be connected to Postgres via the PgBouncer connection pooler!
+When it is completed, Keycloak will now be connected to Ivory via the PgBouncer connection pooler!

 ## TLS

-PGO deploys every cluster and component over TLS.
+IVYO deploys every cluster and component over TLS.
 This includes the PgBouncer connection pooler.
 If you are using your own [custom TLS setup]({{< relref "./customize-cluster.md" >}}#customize-tls), you will need to provide a Secret reference for a TLS key / certificate pair for PgBouncer in `spec.proxy.pgBouncer.customTLSSecret`.

 Your TLS certificate for PgBouncer should have a Common Name (CN) setting that matches the PgBouncer Service name.
 This is the name of the cluster suffixed with `-pgbouncer`.
 For example, for our `hippo` cluster this would be `hippo-pgbouncer`.
 For the `keycloakdb` example, it would be `keycloakdb-pgbouncer`.

-To customize the TLS for PgBouncer, you will need to create a Secret in the Namespace of your Postgres cluster that contains the TLS key (`tls.key`), TLS certificate (`tls.crt`) and the CA certificate (`ca.crt`) to use.
+To customize the TLS for PgBouncer, you will need to create a Secret in the Namespace of your Ivory cluster that contains the TLS key (`tls.key`), TLS certificate (`tls.crt`) and the CA certificate (`ca.crt`) to use.
 The Secret should contain the following values:

 ```
 data: